djpohly/dwl/README.md

 dwl is a compact, hackable compositor for [Wayland] based on [wlroots].
-It is intended to fill the same space in the Wayland world that dwm does in X11, primarily in terms of philosophy, and secondarily in terms of functionality.
+It is intended to fill the same space in the Wayland world that dwm does in X11, primarily in terms of functionality, and secondarily in terms of philosophy.
 Like dwm, dwl is:

 - Easy to understand, hack on, and extend with patches